Trudeau visits Trump: A guide to their first meeting in Washington today

 Ms. Freeland, Mr. Sajjan and Mr. Morneau were all in Washington last week to meet Trump administration officials and lay the groundwork for Mr. Trudeau’s visit.
 Here’s some more background on what they said and did there.

-On the U.S. side, several of Mr. Trump’s confirmed cabinet ministers and advisers will be at the White House meeting:
+On the U.S. side, several of Mr. Trump’s cabinet ministers and advisers will be at the White House meeting:

 - Secretary of State Rex Tillerson